Updated: Apr 13

 Yet another valuable tool is your fingertips, one of the more ideal tools to apply all kinds of cosmetics.
 The classic technique of using your fingertips can be used anytime or anywhere.
 If your makeup sponge or brush is dirty and you forgot to wash it clean, then your fingertips are on hand (lol) to get your foundation applied.

 If you are new to makeup, sometimes starting with your fingertips can be beneficial.
 You can get an idea of just how little product you need to cover the surface of your face.
 Using less product will look more natural.
 The best fingers to apply foundation are your ring and pinky tips since they have the softest texture from less overall usage.
-Use your ring or pinky finger as well when applying any undereye concealer, eye shadow, or eye creams.
+You can use your ring or pinky finger as well when applying any undereye concealer, eyeshadow primer, eyeshadow, or eye cream products.
 The smoother surface of your ring finger has less drag or pull on the most delicate undereye and eyelid skin.
-The index or pointer finger and middle finger are used more often and slightly less smooth surface.
+The index or pointer finger and middle finger have a less smooth texture, which is not ideal for applying these products .
 Again the idea is to create the softest finish you can, even with your fingertips, to help achieve the best results.

 Always, always, always clean hands when applying any makeup or skincare products.
 Keep all brushes and sponges clean.
 Would you please avoid just plunging your brushes and sponges into your makeup bag?
-You want healthy skin: you need clean tools and products.
+You want healthy skin: for maintaining facial wellness you need clean tools and products.
 More to come on cleaning tools and keeping products sanitary.

 Read more about what your skin craves. https://www.beautyswholehealth.com/post/what-your-skin-is-craving